Stanford Neurosciences Institute

 Assistant Professor of Bioengineering and of Neurosurgery and, by courtesy, of Electrical Engineering

-Current Research and Scholarly InterestsMy interests are in neuroengineering and its application to both basic and clinical neuroscience.
-The goal of my work is to develop brain-machine interfaces as a platform technology for a variety of brain-related medical conditions including stroke and epilepsy.
+Current Research and Scholarly InterestsOur group explores neuroengineering and its application to both basic and clinical neuroscience.
+Our goal is to develop brain-machine interfaces as a platform technology for a variety of brain-related medical conditions including stroke and epilepsy.